CenturyLinkCloud/PublicKB/Managed Services/getting-started-with-managed-tomcat.md

   "contentIsHTML": true
 }}}

 <p>Apache Tomcat is an open source software implementation of the Java Servlet and JavaServer Pages technologies.
-As a collaboration of best-of-breed developers from around the world, Apache Tomcat has rapidly become one of the leading Web servers. &nbsp;Here's
+As a collaboration of best-of-breed developers from around the world, Apache Tomcat has rapidly become one of the leading Web servers.
+Here's
   how to create a managed Tomcat environment in CenturyLink Cloud.</p>
 <p><strong>1.
-Click on the “CLC Managed Apache Tomcat” Blueprint. &nbsp;<strong>NOTE: Before you can deploy Managed Tomcat, you must create a Managed Red Hat server.</strong></strong>
+Click on the “CLC Managed Apache Tomcat” Blueprint. <strong>NOTE: Before you can deploy Managed Tomcat, you must create a Managed Red Hat server.</strong></strong>
 </p>
 <p><img src="https://t3n.zendesk.com/attachments/token/0mnoFcduDqW2Q8csh3CG1CafP/?name=BP.jpg" alt="BP.jpg" />
 </p>